tomhendra/peronsal-site/src/routes/blog/google-fonts-to-woff2.md

 title: 'Convert Google Fonts to woff2 the Right Way'
 description: 'How to reduce the filesize of Google Fonts in the correct way.'
 date: '2021-19-03'
+coverImage: 'superpowers.jpg'
+alt: 'A man holding a book with lights radiating from it.'
+credit: 'Photo by Kaushal Moradiya from Pexels'
 categories:
   - 'typography'
   - 'css'